 The Scoring System change was implemented about midway through the 2018 Season.
-The effect has been the reduction in the difference between the average NQ and the overall APS from about 2 to less than 1, which is much more reasonable.
+The effect has been the reduction in the difference between the average NQ and the overall APS from about 2 points to less than 1 point, which is much more reasonable.
 Also, the Scoring System has become nimbler.

 See Chart 18 on Page 9 of the Results and Statistics Section of the Website for a graph of Average Q and APS over the season.
-The improvement is quite apparent.
+This chart also graphs the Average Winning Points Over Quota.